 In a suspected HCC case, the first examinations usually include blood tests such as liver function tests.
 Blood test results are nearly always abnormal if the patient has HCC.

 CT and MRI scans provide accurate images of the liver, which makes it easier to reach a diagnosis.
 CT scanning shows whether the tumor has spread to the surrounding area and blood vessels.
 In connection with the imaging studies, a sample is taken of the tumor to determine whether it is cancerous or not.
-Analysis of the sample is the only reliable way of determining whether the lesion found in the liver is benign or malignant.
-If liver cancer is found, it is also staged.
+Analysis of the sample is the most reliable way of determining whether the lesion found in the liver is benign or malignant.
+However, hepatocellular cancer sometimes appears so recognisable in a CT scan that the scan alone is sufficient grounds for a diagnosis.

 In addition, various lab tests are performed when HCC is suspected.
-The alpha-fetoprotein (AFP) level in blood is elevated in up to 80% of HCC patients.
-Increasing AFP levels in successive blood samples are strongly indicative of cancer.
+The alpha-fetoprotein (AFP) level in blood is clearly elevated in up to 80 % of HCC patients.
+Increasing AFP levels in successive blood samples are strongly indicative of cancer, and together with typical imaging results, these findings are diagnostic.
 The functioning of the liver is often disturbed due to the underlying liver disease.
 Liver function blood tests are performed when considering the choice of treatment for HCC.
+The prognosis for severe cirrhosis of the liver may be worse than that for cancer, making treatment challenging or even impossible.

 The treatment of liver cancer is planned individually.
 The choice of treatment depends on the stage of the cancer, the functioning of the liver and the patient’s general physical condition.
 In addition, the patient’s other possible diseases and medication affect the decision.
 The operability of the tumor depends on its location in relation to critical blood vessel and bile duct structures and the size and number of tumors.